dzzh/elfstatsd/README.md

 ## Data visualization with Munin

 To show data aggregated with elfstatsd in Munin, a set of plugins parsing aggregated data and sending it to Munin are needed.
-They will be published at Github soon with the integration guide.
+These plugins can be installed from [elfstats-munin](https://github.com/dzzh/elfstats-munin) repository.

 ## Troubleshooting